 - Any acts of violence either parent directed against the child

-Sole Custody and Joint Custody
+Sole Custody and Joint Custody in Michigan

 The judge can award sole or joint custody.
 With sole custody, rights and responsibilities are awarded primarily to one parent.
 They will have both physical and legal custody.
 That means they will make decisions concerning the child's care and upbringing.